Monuments of Sutjeska

 Here at Bare from the 5th to 9th of June, 1943, Dalmatians fought fiercely against the much more powerful German units, securing the breakout of our forces, headed by Tito, from the Sutjeska ring.
 It was the toughest and most famous battle of the 2nd Dalmatian Brigade.
 The Majevica Brigade also participated in the battle.

-The quote mentioned at the start of the plaque's inscription refers to a very famous quote sent to Tito during the battle that went on to solidify the brigade's legendary status for a unit typified by bravery and sacrifice for the Yugoslav cause.
+The quote mentioned at the start of the plaque's inscription refers to a very famous quote sent to Tito during the battle that went on to solidify the brigade's legendary status for a unit typified by bravery and sacrifice for the Yugoslav Partisan cause.
 Meanwhile, despite the remoteness and inaccessibility of this site, it exists in a relatively reasonable condition.
 My research found no recent records or articles mentioning whether annual commemorative events or ceremonies are still held here at Donje Bare.
 The exact coordinates of this spomenik complex are N43°19'17.5", E18°37'59.5".
 The site can be accessed by driving Sutjeska Park's Western Access Road to the mountain house at Donje Bare lake, which is a roughly 18km drive.
-From the lake, hike roughly 300m north across the Bare meadow to the monument.
+From the lake, hike approximately 300m north across the Bare meadow to the monument.
 Keep in mind that the Western Access Road is an unpaved gravel road and can be very muddy and rough at certain times of the year.
+Only attempt this trip if you are properly equipped and/or have the proper vehicle.

 Tomb of Sava Kovačević - Slideshow